-The pro forma segment results of operations and the pro forma operations data for the three months ended March31, 2019 have been prepared to give pro forma effect to the Transactions as if they had occurred on January 1, 2019.
-For the three months ended March31, 2020, actual segment results of operations and operations data has been presented.
+For the three months ended June 30, 2019, the three months ended June 30, 2020, and the six months ended June 30, 2020, actual segment results of operations and operations data have been presented.
+We have also provided pro forma segment results of operations and pro forma operations data for the six months ended June 30, 2019, which have been prepared to give pro forma effect to the Transactions as if they had occurred on January 1, 2019.
 The pro forma adjustments are based on currently available information and certain estimates and assumptions, including the finalized purchase price allocation for the acquisition of Antero Midstream Partners.
 Management believes that the pro forma assumptions provide a reasonable basis for presenting the significant effects of the Transactions.